 Discuss your plans and make sure that your family understands where you’ll be going and how to stay in contact with you.
-Make sure they have your itinerary, copies of relevant travel documents and your program/host university contact information.
-Develop a plan for regular contact via email or telephone as well as in an emergency so you can communicate directly about your safety and well-being.
+Make sure they have your itinerary, copies of relevant travel documents (including your passport), and your program/host university contact information.
+Develop a plan for regular contact via email or telephone, as well as contact in the case of an emergency, so that you can communicate directly about your safety and well-being.

 Register Your Travel

-Before you go, register your travel plans with the U.S. State Department Travel Registration Service and International SOS.
+Before you go, register your travel plans with the U.S. State Department Smart Traveler Enrollment Program and International SOS.
 If there is a family emergency at home or you have any safety needs while abroad, assistance is much easier if you are registered.

 Alcohol and Drugs

-No matter what the country’s alcohol laws allow, drinking to excess places you at risk for accidents.
-It could also result in judgment lapses that would put you at risk to be victimized by crime.
-Illegal drug use not only places you at similar risks, but can also have severe legal consequences.
+Drinking to excess places you at risk for accidents and could also result in judgment lapses that may result in you to be victimized by crime.
+Also, every country has different laws regarding alcohol and drug use, and consumption can carry severe legal consequences.

 Use Safe Transportation

 You will probably be doing a lot more traveling than you would normally do at home.
 This means, by definition, more public transportation such as trains, busses, metros, taxis and planes.
 Most provide convenient and inexpensive transportation for you as a student.
 However, there are a number of safety issues you should keep in mind, especially in urban settings.
 Do not hitchhike; stick to official, licensed buses and taxi cabs; research transportation options and schedules.
 Ask your program director if you have questions about which types of local transportation are safe and reliable.